lctsongas/VideoStreaming/README.txt

 		C) The server wait time did not timeout

-4) Begin tseting the implementation by running through the validation scenario specified in the Socket-Prog-Video-Stream-Assignment.pdf (page 6).
+4) Begin tseting the implementation by running through the validation scenario specified in the CE4390ExtensionValidation.pdf.

 5) Once finished, close the Client and stop the server process.
+To see the statictics analysis, please refer to the StatiscticsAnalysis.pdf